The players on the Jets offense spent quite a bit of time over the last week-plus talking about what they were unable to do against New England.

 "Well, don't give me credit," Ryan said of 15th 500-yard performance in franchise history, which just happened to come against Rex's former defensive coordinator, Mike Pettine, now Buffalo's D-coordinator.
 "That's clearly our offensive staff, and when we protect, we can make some plays."

-A triumvirate of third-down conversions on the game’s opening drive set the tone early, including a 45-yard completion to WR Stephen Hill and an 18-yard catch-and-run by WR Jeremy Kerley on third-and-17.
+A triumvirate of third-down conversions on the game's opening drive set the tone early, including a 45-yard completion to WR Stephen Hill and an 18-yard catch-and-run by WR Jeremy Kerley on third-and-17.
 They led to an 8-yard touchdown run for QB Geno Smith and a 7-0 lead.

 Two early-second-quarter Buffalo field goals cut our lead to 7-6, but Smith hit Hill in stride on a deep ball down the right sideline for a 51-yard touchdown, and Nick Folk kicked field goals to end the first half and start the second half, so the Jets were up 20-6 early in the third quarter.

 Things got dicey, though, as penalties mounted and the seemingly impenetrable defense began to fold.
 Two more Dan Carpenter field goals followed by a Scott Chandler touchdown and a two-point conversion to WR Stevie Johnson tied the score at 20-20 with 10:47 remaining.